S3153053/HXL_thesis/README.md

 Serialization code for triples – Scripts used to transform HXL-tagged Excel data into RDF triples for uploading into GraphDB.

+for the code to work:
+1-  the Excel workbook sheet names must match the names in the code 2-  the main idenifier for each sheet must be present like for beneficiary contract its: #beneficiary +code 3

 📊 Visual Modeling

 hxl final draft.vpp – Visual Paradigm project file containing the final ontology diagrams and modeling decisions.